Missouri Man Accused Of Murdering Friend Suspected Of Molesting Shooter’s 3-Year-Old Relative

 — KSN Local News (@KSNLocalNews) June 7, 2018

-Police have discovered phone records that show two phone calls from Anton to Derrick after 10 p.m. on May 30.
+Police discovered phone records that show two phone calls from Anton to Derrick after 10 p.m. on May 30.
 They also report having video surveillance that shows a man who looks like Anton Williams near the crime scene around 8:30 a.m. on May 31, the time it’s believed the murder was committed.
-While performing a search of Anton’s home, which is located three blocks from Derrick’s home.
-Detective Michael Herzberg wrote in the charges that, when they discovered a shotgun hidden in the rafters of his basement and pulled it out, “A child of the defendant saw my partner holding the shotgun and blurted, ‘That’s my daddy’s shotgun.'”
+Detective Michael Herzberg wrote in the charges that when they discovered a shotgun hidden in the rafters of his basement and pulled it out, “A child of the defendant saw my partner holding the shotgun and blurted, ‘That’s my daddy’s shotgun.'”

-Anton Lee Williams has two items in his criminal history.
+Anton Lee Williams has two charges in his criminal history.
 The earliest one was in 2002 when he was found guilty of assaulting a law enforcement officer and unlawful use of a weapon.
-The latter crime resulted in Williams forbidden from owning a firearm.
+The latter crime resulted in Williams being forbidden from owning a firearm.
 The most recent criminal event on his record prior to the murder charge happened in 2016.
 That conviction was for possession of drugs.

 Charges were filed against Anton Williams on Wednesday, June 6.
 He’s being held on an $800,000 cash-only bond.